Arse Elektronika

 Arse Elektronika is a recurring conference organized by the Austrian arts and philosophy collective monochrom, focused on sex and technology.
 The festival presents talks, workshops, machines, presentations and films.
 The festival's curator is Johannes Grenzfurthner.
 Between 2007 and 2015, the event was held in San Francisco, but is now a traveling event in different countries.

+Since 2023, Jasmin Hagendorfer has also been part of the team and works as a curator of exhibition programs.

 The name Arse Elektronika is a pun on Ars Electronica, the name of an arts and technology organization based in Austria.

-Speakers at past conferences have included Violet Blue, Mark Dery, Richard Kadrey, Annalee Newitz, Carol Queen, Susie Bright and Rudy Rucker, with demonstrations by Kyle Machulis of the blog Slashdong; Heather Kelley; Allen Stein of Thrillhammer; and other engineers of the pornographic website Fucking Machines.
+Speakers at past conferences have included Violet Blue, Mark Dery, Richard Kadrey, Annalee Newitz, Carol Queen, Susie Bright, Kero Fichter and Rudy Rucker, with demonstrations by Kyle Machulis of the blog Slashdong; Heather Kelley; Allen Stein of Thrillhammer; and other engineers of the pornographic website Fucking Machines.

+Among the artistic contributions and installations presented as part of Arse Elektronika were works by Dani Ploeger, Nas Zikrach, Laura A. Dima, Philipp Fussenegger, Stefan Yazzie, and Offerus Ablinger.

 Arse Elektronika became a point of reference for many debates around sex and technology.